tier4/scenario_simulator_v2/docs/developer_guide/ConfiguringPerceptionTopics.md

 of other vehicles is reproducible.
-However, since Autoware's behavior is nondeterministic, if the scenario is such that vehicles interact with each other, or if the scenario defines triggers for events that depend on Autoware's behavior, the progress of the scenario itself will be nondeterministic. ` makes every effort to reproducible results, but the reproducibility of test results involving Autoware is not guaranteed.
+However, since Autoware's behavior is nondeterministic, if the scenario is such that vehicles interact with each other, or if the scenario defines triggers for events that depend on Autoware's behavior, the progress of the scenario itself will be nondeterministic.
+In other words, `scenario_simulator_v2` makes every effort to reproducible results, but the reproducibility of test results involving Autoware is not guaranteed.

 **Note** - This property shares the random number generator with the property `detectedObjectPositionStandardDeviation`.